yyrliu/nomad-distro-dev/README.md

 > [!TIP]
 >
-> To run tests for a specific package in an isolated venv use: `uv sync --all-extras --package plugin_a && uv run --package plugin_a --directory packages/plugin_a pytest`
+> To run tests for a specific package in an isolated venv use: `uv run --exact --all-extras --package plugin_a --directory packages/plugin_a pytest`

 6. Linting & code formatting